-The Bank is currently rated B- (long-term senior unsecured, rating watch negative) and B (short-term) by Fitch; and B3 (long-term senior unsecured rating, stable outlook) and NP (short-term) by Moody's.
-The Issuer is rated Caa1 by Moody's (long-term and stable outlook) and NP (short-term).
-The Notes are expected to be rated Caa1 (outlook stable) by Moody's.
+The Bank is currently rated B (long-term senior unsecured, outlook negative) and B (short-term) by Fitch; and Caa1 (long-term senior unsecured rating, stable outlook) and NP (short-term) by Moody's.
+Neither the Issuer nor the Notes will be rated.